 Follow the footsteps of travellers past, journeying through the Silk Road cities that linked Europe and the Far East.

-Days 9–12: Return to Uzbekistan, and explore Bukhara, Samanid sites, mosques and palaces.
+Days 6–9: Investigate Bukhara’s Samanid sites, Islamic mosques and emirs’ palaces.

 Sign up to our mailing list for tour updates and latest news.